-The first year I grew flowers, my cutting garden was a delightful jungle of flowers and waist high weeds.
-While I loved the process of selecting varieties, planting, tending and picking I hadn’t anticipated just how much energy would be used battling weeds to ensure a healthy and abundant harvest.
+The first year I grew flowers, my cutting garden was a delightful jungle of flowers and waist-high weeds.
+While I loved the process of selecting varieties, planting, tending, and picking, I hadn’t anticipated just how much energy would be used battling weeds to ensure a healthy and abundant harvest.

-The following spring, determined to have a more successful experience, I borrowed a thousand dollars from my Mom and ordered enough landscape fabric to cover my barely half acre plot.
+The following spring, determined to have a more successful experience, I borrowed a thousand dollars from my Mom and ordered enough landscape fabric to cover my barely half-acre plot.

-While it was a huge investment, it was the only way I could see being able to manage the weeds, wrangle our two small children and grow my budding little business.
-That spring, Chris burned close to 15,000 holes in landscape fabric and I finally had a thriving and relatively weed free garden.
+While it was a huge investment, it was the only way I could see being able to manage the weeds, wrangle our two small children, and grow my budding little business.
+That spring, Chris burned close to 15,000 holes in landscape fabric, and I finally had a thriving and relatively weed-free garden.

-A lot has changed since then, both the kids and the garden have grown rapidly, but that initial batch of landscape fabric is still in use and has been added to each season.
+A lot has changed since then.
+Both the kids and the garden have grown rapidly, but that initial batch of landscape fabric is still in use and has been added to each season.

 While weed suppression is our main reason for using landscape fabric, there are a few additional benefits worth noting.
 Unlike plastic, landscape fabric is reusable.
-The majority of our stock is in its tenth season and shows little to no wear.
+The majority of our stock is in its 10th season and shows little to no wear.

 It’s important that the holes in the landscape fabric are burned, not cut.
-We highly recommend using a handheld Bernzomatic TS4000 Trigger Start Torch attachment which screws onto a 14 ounce disposable propane canister, available at your local hardware store.
-One canister will last a long time and the automatic trigger switch, while more expensive than the flint lit version, will pay for itself in no time.
+We highly recommend using a handheld Bernzomatic TS4000 Trigger Start Torch attachment, which screws onto a 14-ounce disposable propane canister, available at your local hardware store.
+One canister will last a long time, and the automatic trigger switch, while more expensive than the flint-lit version, will pay for itself in no time.

 For perfect spacing and increased efficiency, you will need to use some type of template.
 In the early years I made them out of cardboard and lined the holes with tin foil.
 It worked pretty well for a short while, but they didn’t hold up over the long haul.

-Using a template is a total game changer when it comes to using landscape fabric because it allows you to perfectly space each hole quickly and efficiently, saving you so many hours of work.
+Using a template is a total game-changer when it comes to using landscape fabric because it allows you to perfectly space each hole quickly and efficiently, saving you so many hours of work.

-18×18” spacing = 3 rows per bed.
+18- by 18-inch (46 cm) spacing = 3 rows per bed.
 This spacing works for really large plants like branching sunflowers and eucalyptus.

-In past years we’ve burned the fabric outdoors because the fumes are pretty strong, but when wind free days are scarce in the spring, we sometimes have to move the project inside.
+In past years we’ve burned the fabric outdoors because the fumes are pretty strong, but when wind-free days are scarce in the spring, we sometimes have to move the project inside.
 Our garage has a large concrete floor and plenty of big doors that can be rolled open for good ventilation.

-With music going and someone to help move the template, we are able to burn a 300 foot roll of fabric in about an hour and a half.
+With music going and someone to help move the template, we are able to burn a 300-foot roll of fabric in about an hour and a half.

-After the soil has been amended and drip irrigation is in place, the fabric is then rolled out over the beds and irrigation lines, and anchored in place with earth staples.
+After the soil has been amended and drip irrigation is in place, we roll the fabric out over the beds and irrigation lines, and anchor it in place with earth staples.

-During the earliest months of spring, we get a lot of intense wind storms (gusts of up to 40-60 mph) that roll through our valley.
+During the earliest months of spring, we get a lot of intense wind storms (gusts of up to 40 to 60 mph) that roll through our valley.
 To keep newly laid fabric in place during really breezy weather, we place cinder blocks along the pathways.
-Once the weather has calmed we take them up and store them away.
+Once the weather has calmed we take them up and store them.
 Seedlings are then tucked into the holes with our favorite planting tool, a butter knife.
 Nothing does the job better!
-Newly planted babies are given a light overhead watering, a long drip irrigation soaking and then are left to do their thing.
+Newly planted babies are given a light overhead watering and a long drip irrigation soaking, then are left to do their thing.

 We then chain the ends of the fabric to our tractor bucket and pull it up.
 But before we had a tractor, it was all done by hand.
-After the fabric is removed, we shake off the excess dirt, fold it up and store it away for the next season.
+After the fabric is removed, we shake off the excess dirt, fold it up, and store it away for the next season.

-Originally published in 2016; Updated in 2019.
+Originally published in 2016; Updated in 2020.